Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 how it's going to go, the concern about it inducing psychosis or inducing suicides, because I could see a scenario easily where they

 patch together something that looks like a fix.
-And it's not until later, a year or two or three after there's much, after people are much more dependent,
+And it's not until later, a year or two or three after there's much after people are much more dependent, that other harms come to the foreground.

-Whereas we lose something out, I think, not to say, you know, not to say or marginalize the fact that it has immense social costs or harm here, but it does in some ways remind me of the way in which that debate over facial recognition went.
+Not to say, you know, not to say or marginalize the fact that it has immense social costs or harm here, but it does in some ways remind me of the way in which that debate over facial recognition went.

-really underplay how endemic that racism is within all algorithms you know compass which is like this very very old algorithm for being like it's basically minority report yeah both in the reference the thing and it reports on minorities in that it says yeah this this person will likely offend again, and that should be, and there isn't a unilateral, the judge has to take it, but what a surprise.
+very, very old algorithm for being like, it's basically minority report, both in the reference to the thing and it reports on minorities, in that it says, yeah, this person will likely offend again, and that should be, and it isn't a unilateral, the judge has to take it, but what a surprise.

-It's often used to them black people, to the jail systems because it's heavily biased against them.
+jail systems because it's heavily biased against them.
 And yeah, I somewhat fear LLM's doing similar.

 They're probably already doing.
 And I think that every algorithmic system is inherently racist.